NjivaAndriamanga/resmobilys/README.md

 # **ResMobiLys: A Nextflow Pipeline for Resistome and Mobilome Analysis of Field and Clinical Eubacteria Isolates**

-## **Introduction**
 Mobile Genetic Elements (MGEs) are DNA segments capable of moving within or between genomes, facilitating the transfer of genetic material across microbial populations.
 MGEs play a key role in microbial ecology by spreading genes linked to antimicrobial resistance (AMR), which poses significant public health challenges.
 Advances in high-throughput sequencing technologies allow large-scale studies of diverse bacterial genomes from various origins, generating vast data volumes that require efficient and integrated analysis.

 ## **Purpose**
-ResMobiLys is a Nextflow pipeline designed for comprehensive mobilome and resistome analysis.
-It provides an end-to-end solution, from de novo assembly to precise identification of MGEs such as plasmids, integrons, prophages, and transposable elements.
+ResMobilYs is a Nextflow pipeline designed for comprehensive mobilome and resistome analysis.
+It provides an end-to-end solution, from de novo assembly to precise identification of MGEs such as plasmids, integrons, prophages, integrative and conjugative elements and transposable elements.
 It also detects Antibiotic Resistance Genes (ARGs) and virulence factors, whether associated with MGEs or not, enabling streamlined and detailed genomic feature analysis.

 ## **Features**
 - **Input:**